 The 60-point strategy is supposed to help detect radicalized people in companies, administration, schools or sports clubs.
 Radical messages are to be withdrawn from the internet more quickly and social media is to be used more effectively to show how to resist radical preaching.

 The government also aims to handle its radicalized prisoners differently.

 Up to 24 of them at a time will be evaluated at the freshly refurbished section of the high-security prison Vendin-le-Vieil in northern France, prison director Vincent Vernet told DW.

 "We will have eight weeks to question the inmates with a team of educators, probation officers and psychologists.
 We will then either put them in solitary confinement, if they are extremely dangerous and radicalized, or they will be sent to a wing that has its own interdisciplinary team.
 That's for those who don't seem on the brink of committing an attack but could incite others to do so."

 Six evaluation wings are open or will soon be opened across France.
 They are completely sealed off from other prison blocks and have their own dedicated guards.
 Just like the specially tailored prison sections to which the inmates will be sent subsequently.
 These will have space for roughly 1,500 prisoners by the end of next year.

-"It's really important to completely isolate radicalized inmates to make sure that they don't spread their radical Salafist ideas.
-Especially to vulnerable people or to those who are a bit lost," explained Vernet.
+"It's really important to completely isolate radicalized inmates to make sure that they don't spread their radical Salafist ideas — especially to vulnerable people or to those who are a bit lost," Vernet explained.

 After or instead of their prison sentence, radicalized inmates can be ordered by a judge to take part in a deradicalization program like the one in the city of Mulhouse in the northeastern region of Alsace.
-Saturday's knife attacker went to high school in that region and one of the terrorists from the November 2015 attacks, during which 130 people were killed, used to live there.
+The Paris knife attacker went to high school in that region, and one of the terrorists from the November 2015 attacks, during which 130 people were killed, used to live there.